constellation-app/constellation-adaptors/AdaptorsDataAccessPlugins/release/modules/ext/docs/AdaptorsDataAccessPlugins/src/au/gov/asd/tac/constellation/views/dataaccess/adaptors/extend-from-gdelt.md

 ## Parameters
 -   **Relationship Options** - The type of relationships to import.
--   **Limit** - The maximum number of total relatonships to import.
+-   **Limit** - The maximum number of total relationships to import.
 The actual number of relationships imported will likely be lower than this limit.